pranoy-ray/AlloyDiscovery/README.md

 # Active Learning for accelerated Alloy Discovery using DFT

-This repository contains the codebase for the framework presented in the paper **"Electronic manifolds for extrapolative alloy discovery"**.
+This repository contains the codebase for the framework presented in the paper **"Electronic manifolds for extrapolative alloy discovery"** published in RSC Digital Discovery.
 It utilizes non-interacting pseudo-electron densities as structural descriptors for high-throughput High-Entropy Alloy (HEA) screening.

 Please cite the paper if you use this code.
-Please access the paper at: https://doi.org/10.48550/arXiv.2603.06953
+Please access the paper at: https://doi.org/10.1039/d6dd00105j

 ## Directory Structure
 - `alloy_discovery/`: Main python package.